zangshayang1/zangshayang1.github.io/_posts/2017-04-03-dataStructure.md

   else: return get(rank - root.left.size - 1, root.right)
 ```

 If we associate different fields with each node, we can compute different statics quickly, and thus different application.

-For example - __range min-priority query problem:__ Given that each node is associated with a priority, return the lowest priority among the nodes whose values range from L to R.
+As an extension, for example - __range min-priority query problem:__ Given that each node is associated with a priority, return the lowest priority among the nodes whose values range from L to R.

 ```
 # let each node has a min field, computed during construction